-“Consumer” means any natural person who is located in the EEA.
+“Consumer” means any natural person who is located in the EEA and the United Kingdom.

 “Customer” means any entity that purchases or otherwise obtains products or services from Xactware.

-“Personal Data” means any information, including Sensitive Data, that (i) is transferred to Xactware in the U.S. from the EEA, (ii) is recorded in any form, (iii) relates to an identified or identifiable Consumer, and (iv) can be linked to that individual.
+“Personal Data” means any information, including Sensitive Data, that (i) is transferred to Xactware in the U.S. from the EEA and the United Kingdom, (ii) is recorded in any form, (iii) relates to an identified or identifiable Consumer, and (iv) can be linked to that individual.

 “Sensitive Data” means Personal Data specifying medical or health conditions, racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, sex life, the commission or alleged commission of any offense, any proceedings for any offense committed or alleged to have been committed by the individual, or the disposal of such proceedings, or the sentence of any court in such proceedings.